[UPDATED March 2021]

-- The Glungezerbahn is included in the OlympiaWorld Skipass which covers 9 ski resorts near Innsbruck.
+- The Glungezerbahn is included in the OlympiaWorld Skipass which covers nine ski resorts near Innsbruck.

-- Winter sports enthusiasts love the natural snow throughout the entire ski area.
-Snow cannons are only used in the Halsmarter area when the snow conditions are really bad.
+- Winter sports enthusiasts love the natural snow covering most of the ski area.
+Snow cannons have only been put to use in recent years to extend the skiing season.

-- On average, Glungezer boasts with 72 sunny days per ski season.
-The current season is 116 days long, which means the resort is under the 10 sunniest in the region.
+- On average, Glungezer boasts 72 sunny days per ski season.
+The season is around 116 days long, which means the resort is under the 10 sunniest in the region.

 - When the snow conditions are good, the 15 km descent from Schartenkogel to Tulfes is one of the longest ski runs in Tyrol.

 - If you’re a ski tourer who doesn’t rely on lifts, Glungezer offers some of the best ski touring facilities in Tirol.
-You can go all the way to the Glungezer summit at 2,677 m before taking a break or sleeping over in the Glungezerhütte at 2,610.
+You can go all the way to the Glungezer summit at 2,677 m before taking a break or sleeping over in the Glungezer Hut.

 - Tulfes is home to a unique winter sport called Klumpern.
 A Klumper is a “sled on a ski”.
 Your chances of seeing someone in action on one of these are exceptionally well at the Glungezer ski resort.

-Now you have 2 choices.
-You can either go straight down to ski the blue Halsmarter slope or take the slipway to your left that leads to the t-bar lift taking you further up the mountain.
+From Halsmarter, you have 2 choices.
+You can either ski down the blue Halsmarter slope or take the new Tulfein Express gondola/chairlift combination up the wide red slope in front of you.